DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/README.md

 Examples:

-- `if entity "Entity Name" tick_script is scriptName then goto successScript`
-- `if entity "Entity Name" tick_script is not scriptName then goto successScript`
 - `if entity "Entity Name" on_tick is scriptName then goto successScript`
 - `if entity "Entity Name" on_tick is not scriptName then goto successScript`
-- `if entity "Entity Name" tick_script is scriptName then goto index 8`
-- `if entity "Entity Name" tick_script is scriptName then goto label midpoint`
-- `if entity "Entity Name" tick_script is not scriptName then goto index 8`
-- `if entity "Entity Name" tick_script is not scriptName then goto label midpoint`
 - `if entity "Entity Name" on_tick is scriptName then goto index 8`
 - `if entity "Entity Name" on_tick is scriptName then goto label midpoint`
 - `if entity "Entity Name" on_tick is not scriptName then goto index 8`